Skip to content

 Feeding and nutrition

-Try and keep to the same food they’re used to and if you decide to change their diet, best do it gradually to avoid any stomach upsets.
+Try and keep to the same food they’re used to and if you decide to change their diet, do it gradually to avoid any stomach upsets.

 Grooming